Yomguithereal/baobab/README.md

 Note that the getter function is lazy and that data won't be computed before you access it.

+It is not possible, at the time being, to modify facets' definition at runtime.
+It may however be allowed in further versions.

 #### Specialized getters

 **tree/cursor.exists**